Evenkle/NeuralNetwork/README.md

 # NeuralNetwork
-Simple 3 layer nerual network in java
+Simple 3 layer nerual network in java used to calsifie the MNIST dataset